 3. Plan your trip ahead

 Planning your journey can help you prepare for activities and sights you want to see, but don’t forget to plan how you’ll get there too!
-This can be especially helpful if you plan on crossing national borders to visit other countries in the Middle East, as some countries may close specific borders due to military unrest.
+This can be especially helpful if you plan on crossing international borders to visit other countries in the Middle East, as some countries may close specific borders due to military unrest.

 4. Respect the local culture and laws